imjoseangel/sandbox/docs/terminatingpod.md

 # Kubernetes *Pods* Stuck in Terminating: A Resolution Guide

-Do you know why a *Pod* takes too much time to get deleted or even hangs on `Terminating` state?
+Do you know why a *Pod* takes too much time to get deleted or even hangs on the `Terminating` state?

-This post describes the *Pod* Lifecycle conditions, reasons of why they could hang on `Terminating` state, and some useful tips to get rid of them.
+This post describes the *Pod* Lifecycle conditions, reasons why they could hang in the `Terminating` state, and some useful tips to get rid of them.

 ## *Pod* Termination